class documentation

 Notes:

-• strips namespaces from the results - makes writing code more convenient
+• strips namespaces from the results - this makes writing code more convenient

 CONSIDER: